United States women's national under-23 soccer team: Competing as a U-23 team

-2008 saw the change of the USA's oldest youth national team moved to the U-23 level.
+2008 saw the change of the U.S.'s oldest youth national team moved to the U-23 level.
 The move was made by the United States Soccer Federation in response to age-level changes FIFA had made to its oldest women's youth competition, now named FIFA U-20 Women's World Cup.
 The age limit was raised from being a U-19 tournament to a U-20 tournament.
 This change, coupled with a newly introduced U-23 age limit to the Nordic Cup, prompted the USSF to rethink and eventually change the youth development team.
 The team continues to serve as a stepping-stone for collegiate and post-collegiate players to the United States Women's National Team.
 Additionally, many U-23 players develop further through the National Women's Soccer League.
 While many of the post-collegiate players play in this league to develop their game, the U-23's turned focus on college players who are out of season and may not yet be NWSL-eligible.

 Results and schedule

-The following is a list of match results from the previous 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.